 Statistics show large need for pet rescue in F-M area

-Figures from the animal pounds in Fargo, Moorhead and West Fargo show that 130 cats and 22 dogs were euthanized at the local pounds in 2012.
-This was a huge reduction of cat euthanizations compared to the previous several years while dog euthanizations were nearly the same.
-Of the 130 cat euthanizations, 74 were considered feral and there were several months where no adoptable cats were euthanized.
+Figures from the animal pounds in Fargo, Moorhead and West Fargo show that 132 cats and 22 dogs were euthanized at the local pounds in 2013.
+Of the 132 cat euthanizations, all were considered feral or injured/ill and needed to be humanely euthanized.

 Please continue to help local pet rescue organizations by adopting homeless pets.
 The great majority of our pets come from the pound, so adopting opens up our resources and allows us to rescue more from a needless death.
-Lets continue to drive these euthanization numbers down!
+Lets keep up the great work that all area rescue groups are doing and keep the euthanization numbers down!
 Thank You for your support!

 Fargo/West Fargo/Moorhead Pound Statistics